yuyay/pygflasso/README.md

 # Unofficial Python Implementation of GFLasso

-This is a Python implementation of general fused lasso (GFLasso) based on the following paper,
+This is a Python implementation of graph-guided fused lasso (GFLasso) based on the following paper,
 ```
 Chen, Xi, et al. "Graph-structured multi-task regression and an efficient optimization method for general fused lasso." arXiv preprint arXiv:1005.3579 (2010).
 ```